reelyactive/jsonerator/README.md

 Overview
 --------

-Minimal web interface to describe a person, product or place in JSON-LD for [Smart Spaces](http://smartspac.es), for a [JSON Silo](https://www.npmjs.com/package/json-silo) or simply for the greater Internet of Things.
+Web interface to describe a person, product and/or place in JSON-LD for [Smart Spaces](http://smartspac.es), for a [JSON Silo](https://www.npmjs.com/package/json-silo), or as structured data embedded in a website for the benefit of the Semantic Web and the Internet of Things.
 Simply enter any or all of the fields at left and the JSON will automatically be populated.
 Try it live via GitHub pages: [reelyactive.github.io/jsonerator/](http://reelyactive.github.io/jsonerator/)

 ![jsonerator Screenshot](http://reelyactive.com/images/jsonerator.png)

-Yes, by _minimal_ we mean __minimal__.
-We've intentionally kept it this way so that you can easily understand the code and quickly style the page as you wish with CSS.
-In most cases, we expect this code to be embedded in an existing page.
+We've attempted to keep the code simple so that it can easily be restyled and embedded into other webpages.
+For reference, consult the reelyActive [Angular Style Guide](https://github.com/reelyactive/angular-style-guide).

 Installation